tejastank/phoneserver/README.md

 ## Easily access files from your computer or android device via simpleHTTPServer
 ### Uses Kivy and simpleHTTPServer

+Thanks to:
+  * Freepik from www.flaticon.com for the icon

 Easily browse files on your android device via webbrowser.
 `Download and install PhoneServer-0.12-debug.apk from the bin/ folder`
 `Start app`